 Today, we follow the Nikka Chhu river through a dense, cool forest toward the settlements of the Sephu district.
 Our ride will then drive us to our lodgings in Gangetey, bringing an end to the trek.

 Today, your journey with us ends.
-We will drop you till the airport and bid you farewell there.
+We will drop you at the airport and bid you farewell there.